captainrex8/wikiracer8000/README.md

 ![Code flow 3](docs/wikiracer8000_codeflow3.png)

-The wikirace module will continue to searches of the queued titles at the configured parallelization level.
+The wikiracer module will continue to launch search workers for queued titles at the configured parallelization level.
 The race will stop on either one of the following conditions:
 - We've done the race and are now at the last title before the end
 - There is no more queued searches (complete dead end everywhere)
 - We searched enough pages and it is time to call it quit.